datamade/openness-project-nmid/README.md

 docker-compose run --rm app python manage.py flush_camp_fin
 ```

+## ETL
+The nightly and quarterly ETL scripts are run in a separate repo, through github actions: https://github.com/datamade/nmid-scrapers

 ## Errors / Bugs

 If something is not behaving intuitively, it is a bug, and should be reported.